Developer: Sega Publisher: Sega Release: 10/91 Genre: Action

 In Closing

-Usually the early titles in a system’s library don’t hold up as well compared to later games.
+Usually the early titles in a system’s library do not hold up as well compared to later games.
 One need only look at Mystic Defender as an example.
 However Mercs fares pretty well and is great all around.
 If it were simply a straight arcade port it would be decent.
 However the additional content makes it even better and a great purchase even today.